 Thankfully there is a way to maintain the best security as well as optimum performance on your computer with a website called VirusTotal.

 This website enables you to upload a file and get reports from many major antivirus companies in real-time, providing you with added peace of mind and confidence that your files are not infected.

-In order to get started with VirusTotal head over to their website at virustotal.com and you should see their welcome page.
-From here you can choose to upload a file, paste an IP address or URL for VirusTotal to scan.
+In order to get started with VirusTotal head over to their website virustotal.com and you should see their welcome page.
+From here you can simply choose to upload a file, paste an IP address or URL to begin scanning.

 Once you choose a file or enter a URL and it will begin submitting the file and then scanning against the database of antivirus vendors.
 Once complete you will see a report from each antivirus vendor and a green icon or red icon indicating safe or malicious.